-Apply for one easily now.
-Note that delivery may be delayed due to the current Covid-19 situation.
+Apply for one the easy way (deliveries may be delayed due to the pandemic).

 That could be a bracelet, ring, watch or key ring.
-They just have to hold it close to your payment terminal to pay by means of a chip built into their accessory that’s linked to their KBC Debit Card.
+They just have to hold it close to your payment terminal to pay by means of a chip built into their accessory that’s linked to their KBC Debit Card or credit card.